ChristivnJvmes/ChristivnJvmes/README.md

 ### Hi there 👋

-My name's Christian Wilson and I am a learning developer.
+My name's Christian Wilson and I am a learning developer

 I am currently finishing college and working as a Sr. Technician at Core Logic | a la mode